-PyCharm supports integration with various third-party transpilers that run in the background and perform the following:
+PyCharm supports integration with various third-party compilers that run in the background and perform the following:

-In PyCharm, these transpiler configurations are called File Watchers.
-For each supported transpiler, PyCharm provides a predefined File Watcher template.
+In PyCharm, these compiler configurations are called File Watchers.
+For each supported compiler, PyCharm provides a predefined File Watcher template.
 Predefined File Watcher templates are available at the PyCharm level.
-To run a transpiler against your project files you need to create a project-specific File Watcher based on the relevant template, at least, specify the path to the transpiler to use on your machine.
+To run a compiler against your project files you need to create a project-specific File Watcher based on the relevant template, at least, specify the path to the compiler to use on your machine.

 To be applicable, a File Watcher must be enabled by selecting the check box next to it on the File Watchers page of the Settings dialog box, see Enabling and Disabling File Watchers.
 After that the File Watcher will be invoked automatically upon any changes made to the source code or upon save, depending on whether the Immediate File Synchronization check box is selected or cleared, see New Watcher Dialog.

 The output of a File Watcher is stored in a separate file.
 The predefined templates suggest the type of the file depending on the compiler type.
 By default the output file is created in the same folder as the input file when the File Watcher is invoked for the first time, whereupon this file is only updated.
 You can customize all these settings during File Watcher creation.

 - The File watcher available inspection is invoked in every file that is recognized as subject for applying a predefined file watcher (Sass, Less, SCSS, or CoffeeScript).
 If none of the applicable predefined File Watchers is associated with the current project, PyCharm suggests to add one.